Fodor's Expert Review Tidepools

-Of the Grand Hyatt's many notable restaurants, Tidepools is definitely the most tropical and campy, sure to appeal to folks seeking a bit of island-style romance and adventure.
-Private grass-thatch huts seem to float on a koi-filled pond beneath starry skies while torches flicker in the lushly landscaped grounds nearby.
-The equally distinctive food has an island flavor that comes from the chef's advocacy of Hawaii Regional Cuisine and extensive use of Kauai-grown products including fresh herbs from the resort's organic garden.
-You won't go wrong ordering the soy-ginger glazed catch of the day, macadamia-nut crusted mahimahi, or the wasabi-crusted beef fillet.
-Start with jumbo lump crab cakes or heirloom tomato salad to wake up your taste buds.
-The roasted peach tart with macadamia nut ice cream is a memorable dessert.
+Of the Grand Hyatt's many notable restaurants, Tidepools is definitely the most tropical and campy, with private grass-thatch huts that seem to float on a koi-filled pond beneath starry skies while torches flicker in the lushly landscaped grounds nearby.
+The equally distinctive food has an island flavor that comes from the chef's advocacy of Hawaii regional cuisine and extensive use of island-grown products including fresh herbs from the resort's organic garden.
+You won't go wrong ordering the Maui venison loin with fig au jus, macadamia-nut-crusted mahimahi, or the Hawaiian catch, with its medley of local lobster, fish, shrimp, and scallops.
+Start with the Kauai shrimp, ahi tempura and spicy poi, or Tahitian ceviche to wake up your taste buds.
+The fried malasada with salted caramel and chocolate sauce is a memorable dessert.

 1571 Poipu Rd.